About TherapaJi

 Why TherapaJi Exists

-This isn’t another therapy website.
-It’s not a directory.
+TherapaJi isn’t a therapy practice.
 It’s not a wellness brand selling candles and affirmations.

-TherapaJi is a movement to build South Asian mental health infrastructure.
+TherapaJi is a movement to build South Asian mental health infrastructure — and the trust layer that sits on top of it.

 Too many people in our communities suffer in silence.
 Not because they’re weak — because the systems weren’t built for them.
 The therapy options don’t reflect their reality.
 The resources assume a Western default.
 The stigma runs deep and nobody’s building the bridge.